SAFEHR-data/flowehr.io/_pages/home.md

   - title: "Progress"
     url: "/status/"
     btn_label: "Find out about our next steps"
-    excerpt: "We have spent the last few years building real-time technology & data infrastructure for research & innovation in a hospital setting."
+    excerpt: "We have spent the last few years building real-time technology & data infrastructure and delivering digital solutions for research & innovation in a hospital setting."
   - title: "Our Team"
     excerpt: "Our team of software engineers, data scientists,  clinicians, academic researchers and operational staff is based at one of the busiest NHS trusts in the UK."
     url: "/about/"